-Christian Friends of Israel UK exists to encourage understanding of the Jewish people and the land of Israel, with particular regard to what the Bible has to say about them; to challenge widespread error regarding the Jewish people, especially anti-Semitic behaviour; and to assist the poor, sick, disabled, aged or otherwise needy people who either live in Israel, or are seeking to move there.
+Christian Friends of Israel UK exists to encourage understanding of the Jewish people and the land of Israel, with particular regard to what the Bible has to say; to challenge widespread error regarding the Jewish people, especially antisemitic behaviour; and to assist the poor, sick, disabled, aged or otherwise needy people who either live in Israel, or are seeking to move there.

 1. DATA PROTECTION STATEMENT